BlueBrain/e-model-packager/README.rst

 Usage notes
 ------------

-To generate the synaptic plasticity packages e-model-packages needs to be installed with the EXTRA_GLUSYNAPSE flag.
+To generate the synaptic plasticity packages e-model-packager needs to be installed with the EXTRA_GLUSYNAPSE flag.

 .. code-block:: console